 This post is sponsored by Veronica Martin Gallery

 I sell original works on paper, mostly posters from the art nouveau period (1880-1920) and slightly before and after this period by such artists as: Jules Cheret, Leonetto Cappiello, Alphonse Mucha, Jean de Paleologue, Theophile Alexandre Steinlen, Jules Grun, Georges Meunier, Rene Vincent, John Onwy, Ludwig Hohlwein, Fred Hyland, Charles Gesmar.

-Why did you open the gallery?
+Why did you open a gallery?

 Because this genre of art is a passion of mine owing to its artistic beauty as well as its visual testament to popular culture and representation of the history of the period.
 I could have created an online gallery alone, but these works are better experienced in person due to the impactful graphics and large scale of these posters.

 All acquisitions are original and in excellent condition, most pieces are already framed using UV-treated plexiglass.
 I can arrange framing for unframed works or assist with changing the frame for a client.
 I also ship globally.
 All posters are backed on linen.
 I also offer a small collection of vintage photos by Clemens Kalischer, Horst P. Horst, Samugheo.